top of page

 Cross-Layer Solutions Enabling Instant Computing for Edge Intelligence Devices

-(4) Developing a comprehensive cross-layer evaluation framework, including FPGA-magnetic RAM-based prototypes for various energy-hungry applications and evaluating the generated architectures in conjunction with RISC-V-based processors using real-world IoT applications.
+4. Developing a cross-layer evaluation framework, including FPGA-magnetic RAM prototypes, and testing architectures with RISC-V processors on real-world IoT applications.

 main4-1.png